kluctl/go-embed-python/README.md

 architectures and operating systems.

 This library does not require CGO and solely relies on executing Python inside another process.
 It does not rely on CPython binding to work.
-There is also no need to have Pyton pre-installed on the target host.
+There is also no need to have Python pre-installed on the target host.

 You really only have to depend on this library and invoke it as follows: